projectmela/Annotation_analysis_tools/README.md

 ***ID 3 (Class 0) disappeared in frame 1740 and reappeared in frame 1742***

 # Intersection over union of zero

 IOU values are found by comparing the bounding boxes of one individual in frame X with frame X-1.
 It would assist us in understanding how fast bounding boxes move between frames.
 Value 1 means that there is complete overlap and value 0 means there is no overlap.

 It was seen that some individuals showed an IOU value of 0 when compared with the previous frame.
-This pointes out frames where the bounding boxes had no individuals present in them.
+This points out frames where the bounding boxes had no individuals present in them.
 The text file created in the analysis will provide details regarding the individual and the frame where the error was detected.

 ***Intersection over union = 0:***